iHansy/weekend-sql-to-do-list/overview.md

     {} Change button sizes / spacing
     {} Fix order for all no due dates
     {} Alerts for empty inputs and catch errors
+    {} Make it so table cells don't change sizes based on length of text inside {} Add alert saying task is already complete